 - 1. Construction, renovation, or remodeling; - 2.
 Medical services; - 3.
 Security enhancements or equipment for non-governmental entities not engaged in criminal justice or public safety; - 4.
 Non-law enforcement vehicles or equipment for government agencies that are for general agency use; - 5.
-Equipment, supplies, and other direct costs associated with processing DNA evidence; - 6.
-Activities or costs in support of Operation Border Star (agencies seeking such funding should apply under the PSO Local Border Security funding announcement). - Law enforcement equipment that is standard department issue (including weapons and less lethal weapons such as tasers, non-lethal rounds, etc.; excluding equipment used exclusively for specialized training activities); - 8.
+Equipment, supplies, and other direct costs associated with processing DNA evidence;

+- 6. Activities or costs in support of Operation Border Star (agencies seeking such funding should apply under the PSO Local Border Security funding announcement); - Law enforcement equipment that is standard department issue (including weapons, any weapon attachments and/or accessories and less lethal weapons such as tasers, non-lethal rounds, etc.; excluding equipment used exclusively for specialized training activities); - 8.
 Transportation, lodging, per diem or any related costs for participants, when grant funds are used to develop and conduct training for outside participants; - 9.
-Items listed on the Byrne JAG Prohibited Expenditure Category A and B List; - 10.
-Rifle-resistant body armor (NIJ Compliant Type IIIA and below is eligible); and - 11.
+Unmanned aircraft systems (UAS), including unmanned aircraft vehicles (UAV) and/or any accompanying accessories to support UAS or UAV devices/systems; - 10.
+Items listed on the Byrne JAG Prohibited Expenditure Category A and B List; - 11.
+Rifle-resistant body armor (NIJ Compliant Type IIIA and below is eligible); and - 12.
 Any other prohibition imposed by federal, state or local law or regulation.